txst-cs-smartfall/SmartFallMM-Dataset/README.md

     - Skeleton: Skeleton data extracted from recorded videos.

 ## Multimodal-Ready Subjects:
-The following subjects are fully available across all modalities (i.e., Watch/Phone accelerometer, Meta sensors, and Skeleton data), and are ready to use for model training, evaluation, and analysis.
+The following subjects have complete accelerometer recordings from all inertial sensing modalities, including the smartphone, smartwatch, and Meta sensors, as well as fully annotated skeletal motion data, making them ready for downstream machine learning tasks such as model training, evaluation, and cross-modal analysis.
 - Young Group (14 subjects): [29, 30, 31, 32, 34, 35, 36, 37, 38, 39, 43, 44, 45, 46]
 - Old Group (21 subjects): [2, 3, 4, 5, 6, 7, 9, 10, 11, 13, 14, 15, 16, 17, 18, 19, 21, 22, 23, 26, 47]

-We are actively processing and validating the remaining subjects to ensure consistent availability across all modalities.
-These will be added in future releases.
-Stay tuned!
+**NOTE:** The knowledge distillation (KD) experiments did not utilize gyroscope data, therefore, these signals remain unlabeled at this stage.
+We have provided the unlabeled gyroscope recordings for all 35 subjects in the **unlabeled_gyro_data** folder, and these samples will be annotated in future work.

 ## Format of CSV Files: